garfix/nligems/doc/features/pragmatic analysis.md

 * Space (where is Here?)

 Each domain has its own meanings for words and expressions, so you can only know the meaning of a sentence if you know the domain.

-## Proper Nouns: Named Entity Recognition (NER)

-How to tell proper nouns (names) apart?

-A name is only meaningful if it is present, or introduced into, the present domain.
-This type of NER looks up names.

 ## Pronouns: Anaphora